thep-vit/tweBackendv1/README.md

    2. On Success: 200
    3. On delete Failiure: 500

+7. Read User - GET *api/users/me*
+   1. Auth Header - 401 on Failure
+   2. On success - 200, UserObject of the jwt token
+   3. On failure - 404

+8. Read Contributions of all users - GET *api/users/me/contribution*
+   1. Auth Header - 401 on Failure
+   2. On Success - 200, List of objects with id,name and contribution field objects - (that in turn has myTotalContribution,myTotalNewsContibution,mySatireNewsContibution,myTotalFactsContibution,myEditorialNewsContibution)
+   3. On Failure - 404

 ### Article Routes: *api/articles/*

 1. Create Article - POST *api/articles*
-   1. Request Body: JSON with atype,atitle,acontent,picture(picture is *type: file*)
+   1. Request Body: JSON with atype,atitle,acontent,picture(picture is *type: file*) -- UPDATE: Picture Upload Disabled for Now
    2. Auth Header (Here checks author also - only author can see their articles)
    3. On success: 200, created article
    4. On post Failiure: 500